 Most law schools offer applicants the opportunity to submit additional information about themselves in the form of optional essays.
 Although these essays are termed “optional,” it is actually in your best interest to submit any essay for which you can articulate a strong, well-drafted response that provides relevant additional information.

 The most common two types of optional essays are: (1) a diversity statement and (2) a “Why ‘X Law School’?” essay.
 Some law schools may provide additional prompts to which you are permitted to respond.
-For example, in the 2013-14 application cycle, Georgetown Law offered applicants the choice among four prompts for an optional 250-word essay (e.g., “Who is your ‘one phone call’ and why?”) as well as the option to submit a video statement in place of an essay.
+For example, in the 2020-21 application cycle, Georgetown Law offered applicants the choice among four prompts for an optional 250-word essay (e.g., “What would you tell your 14 year old self?”) as well as the option to submit a video statement in place of an essay.
 Michigan Law suggests 8 topics, and applicants are permitted to submit up to 2.
 Regardless of the nature of the essays, consider them an opportunity to round out your application and provide another writing sample.

 “Part of what we value—and that we actually evaluate for—is capacity for good judgment.
 And one way to display good judgment is in the decision that one makes in what essays to submit, whether you do optional essays, whether you submit addenda, and whether those optional essays and addenda are actually useful to us.… [T]hese are invitations to submit information if you have something important to say.
 And really, it’s not at all expected, and it actually could be harmful to actually submit several addenda that speak to different issues, that really don’t provide much helpful information other than what’s there already.”Bill Hoye, Associate Dean of Admissions, Duke University School of Law